ibm-cloud-docs/AnalyticsEngine/beta-scenarios.md

 6. On the next screen, select your IBM Analytics Engine instance that you created in {{site.data.keyword.Bluemix_notm}}.

 Now this project has been associated with the instance of IBM Analytics Engine that you previously created.
-You are ready to start running queries and jobs from a DSX notebook using Apache Spark in IBM Analytics Engine.
+You are ready to start running queries and jobs from a {{site.data.keyword.DSX_short}} notebook using Apache Spark in IBM Analytics Engine.

 A Jupyter notebook [here](https://github.com/wdp-beta/get-started) includes steps and instructions get you started with analyzing data by using SparkSQL.
-Add the notebook to your project in DSX and run it.
+Add the notebook to your project in {{site.data.keyword.DSX_short}} and run it.

 ### Running a simple Spark application using Spark submit